radare/lum/README.md

 -------------------
 install luvit 'irc' module in modules/. this package is looked up in the repository (see -s and -S for more information)

-	$ lum -i irc
+	lum -i irc

 install a luvit dist package:

-	$ lum -i irc-0.1.zip
+	lum -i irc-0.1.zip

+You can also specify more than one package

+	lum -i irc sdb

+Listing and removing packages is done with these commands:

+	lum -l
+	lum -r irc sdb

+To purge the package remove

+	lum -r `lum -l`
+	rm -rf _lumwrk

 Lum packages
 ------------
-Use 'lum dist' to create a package
+A lum package is a zip file containing the distribution form of a luvit module.
+This command creates a zip package of the module of current directory.

+	lum dist

 Dependencies
 ------------